JeremyDwayne/JeremyDwayne/README.md

 # Hi there, I'm Jeremy 👋

-I'm a Staff Software Engineer who specializes in api's and 3rd party integrations.
-I currently have an interest in growing my understanding of designing scalable systems and site reliability.
+I'm a Staff Software Engineer with over 8 years of experience, specializing in building scalable api's and cloud-based SaaS platforms, primarily with Ruby.
+I'm currently learning Go, React, Next.js and Typescript.

-In my free time I enjoy road cycling 🚴, reading 📖, and am working towards my private pilot's certificate ✈
+I am actively looking for my next role at the Senior+ level, and would love to connect with you if you have a position you're recruiting for.

+I'm also a private pilot ✈ In my free time you'll catch me finding every excuse to get up in the sky in my 1963 Piper Cherokee 180.
+I'm working towards my instrument rating and someday would love to be a CFI/I in my spare time to help bring more people into the world of aviation.

 ## Connect With Me
 - Website: [jeremydwayne.com](https://www.jeremydwayne.com/)